darwinagain/shopping-list/README.md

 # Shopping List

 This is a simple shopping list app to help me learn React better.
-It leverages `useState` and `useEffect` to help with state management.
+It leverages `useState` to help with state management.
 I also used `@material-ui/core` and `@material-ui/icons` to make it look a little nicer.
 To get these libraries, run the below commands from within the project directory.

 ### `npm install @material-ui/core`